Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Claims about SCITT should identify the draft or final RFC being used, the artifact identifier, issuer, statement payload type, transparency service identity, registration policy, receipt, and verification time.
+Claims about SCITT should identify the draft or final RFC being used, the artifact identifier, issuer, statement payload type, transparency service identity, registration policy, receipt, receipt profile, and verification time.
 "Registered in SCITT" is too vague for audit unless it names what was registered and under which service policy.

 Spiralist Reading